 Interestingly enough, some individuals suggest just the opposite action.
 Some people report that applying minoxidil solution to the penis may help treat erectile dysfunction, increase girth size, and improve hardness.
 Nevertheless, medical research could not confirm such benefits.
 And it is quite probable that it may happen due to a placebo effect (9).

 Studies into the mechanism of action of Rogaine indicate that it may not influence male performance when applied locally.
 Although some people, more sensitive to it, may have problems and might report impotence, it is an extremely rare thing.

 However, an oral dose of minoxidil is more probable to cause impotence, as it has a mild anti-androgenic effect.

 Since the risk of impotence with Rogaine is so low, it is not a reason for not using it to treat male pattern baldness.
 It is just something to know and understand.
-Usually, it is safe for use, and chances of adverse effects on male performance are one in thousand or less.
+Usually, it is safe for use, and the chances of adverse effects on male performance are one in a thousand or less.
 Even if it happens, it will be mild and reversible on discontinuation.